radgrad/radgrad/gitbook/beta-test-results.md

 4. What are things that could be improved?

-  * I'm not sure, I haven't had the opportunity to look at it in detail.
-But maybe the ability to customize opportunities or be notified when new opportunities come up.
+  * "I'm not sure, I haven't had the opportunity to look at it in detail.
+But maybe the ability to customize opportunities or be notified when new opportunities come up?"
+Notifications are scheduled for implementation in Issue [111](https://github.com/radgrad/radgrad/issues/111).

-  * Are there links to other resources, leads for us to follow?
-I could just google, but it would be nice to have a curated list of resources.
+  * "Are there links to other resources, leads for us to follow?
+I could just google..."
+(The system does provide links for further reading.)

 ## Beta Test Interlude I

 Following the first day of beta testing, we realized that we needed to improve the performance of the system prior to doing any further beta testing.
 This led to almost two weeks of work to determine the cause of the performance issues and how to address them.
 We ultimately addressed the performance problems through two basic changes:

   * We implemented subscription caching to avoid subscribe/unsubscribe costs when traversing pages.
-  * In the degree planner, we removed the Add button from each semester, and the cumulative ICE icons.
+  * In the degree planner, we removed the Add button from each semester, and the cumulative ICE icons, as these were found to be computationally expensive on each page render and were not necessary to the UI.

 We made a number of other UI improvements during this time as well, which are summarized in Issues [96](https://github.com/radgrad/radgrad/issues/96), [97](https://github.com/radgrad/radgrad/issues/97), and [98](https://github.com/radgrad/radgrad/issues/98).